Hypercube Policy Regularization Framework for Offline Reinforcement Learning: Proposed Method

-Where $a_h$ represents the action within the static dataset that has the highest Q within the hypercube.
-Given that $Q(s,a_h) \ge Q(s,a)$ and Theorem \ref{theorem}, it follows that the actions $a_h$ within the hypercube will produce results that are either equal to or better than those produced by $a$ within the static dataset.
-Therefore, the utilization of Equation(\ref{3}) for behavior cloning can lead to a more effective policy.
+Given that $Q(s,a_{\rm max}) \ge Q(s,a)$ and Theorem \ref{theorem}, it follows that the actions $a_{\rm max}$ within the hypercube will produce results that are either equal to or better than those produced by $a$ within the static dataset.
+Therefore, the utilization of \eqref{3} for behavior cloning can lead to a more effective policy.

 The regularization term, $L_q$ varies across different algorithms.
 In TD3-BC, the $L_q$ is as follows:

 Here $\phi$ is the hyperparameter.

 Algorithm \ref{alg1} can be obtained by regularizing the policy as above.